 It might not totally eliminate all money arguments but regular budget talks will most definitely reduce them.

 In many families and couples, one person either earns a lot less or may even be a stay at home parent.

-When your partner is the main breadwinner and money is not abundant, you can become very insecure about your own financial situation and about money in general.
+When your partner is the main breadwinner and cash is not abundant, you can become very insecure about your own financial situation and about your finances in general.

 An open budget which you both have input into helps the non-earner see the money coming in as family money.

 When you budget as a couple you can keep each other accountable.
 Knowing someone else is invested in making your budget work means you are going to stick to the expenditure rules and limits you have agreed to.

 It’s easy to justify to yourself that you ‘needed’ something which wasn’t in the budget, much harder to justify to someone else.

 Accountability is a great help when a couple is made up of a spender and saver.
 The spender has less room to hide their spending so will end up doing so less.